 1. Start with Your Immediate Network

 Nobody likes to drink at an empty bar.
-While you never want to be “that annoying friend” that continually markets his business to his friends, a subtle “follow” from your business account is absolutely acceptable and establishes a foundation to build upon.
+While you never want to be “that annoying friend” that continually markets his business to his friends, a subtle follow request from your business account is absolutely acceptable and establishes a foundation to build upon.
 Most of your family and friends will jump at the opportunity to support your business.

 2. Interact with Your Target Audience